antoniolmm/ifood-backend-advanced-test/README.md

 ## Instructions

-In order to get the service runing, use the spring-boot maven plugin: just type `mvn spring-boot:run`.
-The server with be up on port 8080.
+In order to get the service runing, use the spring-boot maven plugin: just type `mvn spring-boot:run` in the terminal on the project's root directory.
+The server will be up on port 8080.

 Two services are going to be exposed:
 * Search for city name;
   * Sample request  `http://localhost:8080/suggestion/city-name/sydney`.
-  * If a city cannot be found, a `BAD REQUEST` (400) with be returned with an error message.
+  * If a city cannot be found, a `BAD REQUEST` (400) will be returned with an error message.
 * Search for geographic coordinates.
   * Sample request  `http://localhost:8080/suggestion/lat/-26.6/lon/-27`.
-  * If the coordinates values are invalid (higher than 180 or below -180), a `BAD REQUEST` (400) with be retuning with an error message containing the invalid value.
+  * If the coordinates values are invalid (higher than 180 or below -180), a `BAD REQUEST` (400) will be retuning with an error message containing the invalid value.

 Both services return the temperature of the found location, the music style associated and a list of track names.